kyleschaeffer/kyleschaeffer/_posts/2015-07-08-sharepoint-ux-design-part-one-wireframes.md

   - Video
   - Wireframes
 ---
 This is the first of several posts in a video series detailing the SharePoint user experience design process from beginning to end.
-Designer Kyle Schaeffer begins the creative process with quickly drafted wireframes crafted in our very own QuirkTools Wires.<!--more-->
+Designer Kyle Schaeffer begins the creative process with quickly drafted wireframes crafted in our very own QuirkTools Wires.

 This video was published by [Old River Creative](http://oldrivercreative.com/blog/sharepoint-ux-design-part-one-wireframes).

 <div class="video-container">
+  <iframe src="https://www.youtube.com/embed/Qbk2y4uvI94" frameborder="0" allowfullscreen="allowfullscreen"></iframe>
 </div>